lumicks/pylake/docs/tutorial/kymotracking.rst

     >>> kymo.plot_green(aspect="auto", vmax=5)
     >>> plt.ylim([22, 7])

-If we zoom in a bit, we can see that our traces in this image are about 3 pixels wide, so let's set this as our `line_width`.
+If we zoom in a bit, we can see that our traces in this image are about 0.3 microns wide, so let's set this as our `line_width`.
 Note that we invoked `plt.colorbar()` to add a little color legend here.

 .. image:: kymo_zoom.png